Updated 19 October 2019 and 1 February 2020

 Part 4: Transition (pp 196 – 209)

 Article 126 defines the Transition Period: “There shall be a transition or implementation period, which shall start on the date of entry into force of this Agreement and end on 31 December 2020.”
 This is altered by a later provision, Article 132, allowing it to be extended by a decision of the Joint Committee.
+(The UK’s Withdrawal Agreement Act however forbids any minister from allowing the Transition Period to be extended.)

 Article 127 states: